 - Community bathrooms are restricted for use by individuals who identify with the gender(s) a restroom is designated as. - Private bathrooms located in specific rooms or apartments are to be kept clean by inhabitants of those rooms. - Students must have respectful bathroom behavior.
-You must flush toilets, clean up after yourself and don't leave hair/products in the shower. - Each complex has gender inclusive restrooms.
+You must flush toilets, clean up after yourself and don't leave hair/products in the shower. - Using video or live streaming may not be done in the bathrooms. - Each complex has gender inclusive restrooms.